walterhiggins/ScriptCraft/docs/API-Reference.md

 #### Parameters

- * location (optional) : *NB* If an `org.bukkit.Location` object is provided as a parameter, then it should be the only parameter.
+ * location (optional) : *NB* If a `Location` object is provided as a parameter, then it should be the only parameter.
  * x (optional) : The x coordinate of the Drone
  * y (optional) : The y coordinate of the Drone
  * z (optional) : The z coordinate of the Drone